makma/fingerprintjs.com/content/blog/how-browser-fingerprint-spoofing-works.md

 ></script>
 ```

 This will print the visitorID to the console, but it won’t work until we give it a proper token.
-You can [sign up](https://dashboard.fingerprintjs.com/signup) for a 10-day free trial of the Pro version, which is the one used in this example.
-The Pro version offers more detailed data analysis and protection than the open source version.
+You can [sign up](https://dashboard.fingerprintjs.com/signup) for a 10-day free trial of FingerprintJS Pro to get a unique token for your website.

 Click the **tokens** tab on the left and copy the token marked **browser**.
 Replace `your-browser-token` in the `index.html` file with the token copied from FingerprintJS.
 Now you are ready to test.
 Start up a server and visit your new site.
 This demo uses [http-server](https://www.npmjs.com/package/http-server) because it installs quickly and is easy-to-use.

 First visit the site in a normal Chrome browser instance with cookies enabled.
-FingerprintJS will attempt to create a cookie, but if the user has cookies turned off, it will use dozens of browser attributes to create a unique `visitorId`.
 If you open up the Chrome developer console, you should see your unique visitorID printed out.

 Back on the FingerprintJS dashboard, you should see a count of unique visitorIDs over the current billing period.
-The account has logged two unique visitors so far because of the previous tests on two different laptops.
+The example screenshot below has logged two unique visitors so far, but if you are testing with one computer and browser only, you should see one unique visitor logged.

 ![FingerprintJS Dashboard showing 2 unique visitors](/img/uploads/screenshot_fpjs_usage.png)

 Try visiting the locally-hosted site again in incognito mode.
 Open the console and check for the printed visitorID.
 You should see that FingerprintJS has detected that this is still the same browser instance and has logged the same visitorID in the console.

 Repeating this process with Firefox will yield different results.
-Because a different browser type was used, FingerprintJS created a different visitorID than the one it created in the original Chrome browser instance, though it did recognize the Firefox browser instance again with privacy and strict security mode enabled.
+Because a different browser was used, FingerprintJS will generate a different visitorID than the one it created in the original Chrome browser instance.
+However, the Firefox visitorID should remain the same when if you revisit the page with privacy and strict security mode enabled.

 You can also verify that FingerprintJS works over a VPN connection.
 Using a cloud platform that provides app infrastructure for developers such as [Heroku](https://www.heroku.com/) (or any hosting provider), deploy the local test app and visit the site over a VPN connection.
 Be sure to test both Firefox and Chrome in regular and incognito modes.
 You should observe that the visitorID is the same as when tested locally without VPN.

-A few considerations and caveats are worth keeping in mind.
+It is worth restating that FingerprintJS generates an accurate visitor for each browser-device combination and not for each device.
 Because FingerprintJS visitorIDs are derived from many browser attributes—some universal, others vendor-specific—a website visitor using both Chrome and Firefox will most likely be assigned a separate, unique visitorIDs for each browser type.
+This means that a user could escape being associated with a previous visit if they used a different browser, though this trick would only work as long as they had new browsers to use.

-Browser fingerprinting can be an invaluable resource for developers looking to mitigate fraud, spam, and account takeovers.
-As demonstrated in the previous example, [FingerprintJS](https://fingerprintjs.com) provides this capability with maximum accuracy and minimal fuss.
+Browser fingerprinting can be an invaluable resource for developers looking to mitigate fraud, spam, and account takeovers, as it can accurately identify users even when they attempt to conceal themselves.
+As demonstrated in the example above, [FingerprintJS](https://fingerprintjs.com) provides this capability with maximum accuracy and minimal fuss.
 Website operators looking to reduce fraud can test drive browser fingerprinting immediately with a [free trial](https://dashboard.fingerprintjs.com/signup).